Emina Ekić: Racing Louisville

-Melbourne City (loan), 2022–2023
+Loan to Melbourne City

 In November 2022, Racing exercised its option on Ekić's contract and loaned her to Australian club Melbourne City until mid-February 2023.
 While on loan, Ekić suffered a broken ankle and missed the first weeks of the 2023 Racing Louisville season.

-Return to Louisville and Melbourne City signing, 2023
+Melbourne City

-In November 2023, Racing waived Ekić's contract two months early allowing her to return to Melbourne City.
+In November 2023, Racing Louisville waived Ekić's contract two months early allowing her to return to Melbourne City.
 She signed a two-year contract with the Australian club.
 In June 2024, she left the club, exercising a clause in her contract to allow her to explore opportunities outside Australia.

-Spokane Zephyr, 2024–2025
+Spokane Zephyr

 On 17 July 2024, Ekić signed with Spokane Zephyr FC for the inaugural season of the USL Super League.
 She scored her first goal for the club in the 17th minute from a penalty kick.
 Her first goal was also the first goal in club history.
-She was named the inaugural USL Super League Player of the Year by both the league and Soccer Sheet.
+She was named the inaugural USL Super League Player of the Year by both the league and Soccer Sheet, and included into All-League First Team.

-Lexington SC, 2025–
+Lexington

-On July 18, 2025, Lexington SC acquired Ekić in a transfer with the Zephyr.
-Ekić debuted for Lexington on August 23, starting and playing all 90 minutes of the club's season-opening draw with Fort Lauderdale United FC, recording two assists.
+On 18 July 2025, Lexington SC acquired Ekić in a transfer with the Zephyr.
+Ekić debuted for Lexington on 23 August, starting and playing all 90 minutes of the club's season-opening draw with Fort Lauderdale United FC, recording two assists.

+Houston Dash

+On 28 April 2026, the Houston Dash announced the signing of Ekić on a contract through 2027, with the mutual option to extend another year, following a transfer from Lexington SC.

+Parma

+On 17 August 2026, Ekić joined Serie A Women club Parma after just 4 months with the Houston Dash.